sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 Read on for the longer version.

+**Note about scalability**: the patches are generated on the machine on which the `src` CLI tool is being run.
+You can tune the number of parallel jobs with the `-j` parameter.
+If you still run into performance issues, feel free to use a bigger machine, possibly closer to your Sourcegraph instance so that downloading archives of repositories is faster.

 #### Defining an action

 The first thing we need is a definition of an "action".
 An action is what produces a patch and describes what commands and Docker containers to run over which repositories.